BIGJRA/BIGJRA.github.io/reborn.md

 |-----------|-----|
 |Giga Drain |Free |

 Before we leave this section of jungle, there is a broken building with some lights on to the left.

+**Meteor Grunt Bruno.
+Field: No Field**
+- Growlithe, Lv.
+22, Serious Nature, IVs: 10
+- Herdier, Lv.
+23, Serious Nature, IVs: 10

-Enter this building and defeat a Team Meteor Grunt to free Police Officer #3.
+Defeat him to free Police Officer #3.

 Back in the Underroot go up and grab a hidden *Purple Shard*.
 To the left you'll find a hidden *Exp.
 Candy S* and a stationary **Seviper**.